 If you have BT's broadband but haven't yet started watching BT Sport, for example if you did not activate it, you'll need to re-contract the broadband to get BT Lite for 'free'.
 You won't be able to activate it from now on.

-- To get all BT Sport channels – If you have BT broadband and currently get 'free' BT Sport, you'll have received a letter or email telling you you'll be opted in to the full BT Sport package costing £5/month if BT does not hear back from you within 30 days.
+- To get all BT Sport channels – If you have BT broadband and used to get 'free' BT Sport, you'll have received a letter or email telling you you'll be opted in to the full BT Sport package costing £5/month if BT didn't hear back from you within 30 days.
 So if you don't want it, opt out and go for the 'free' Sport Lite instead.

 I have BT TV with BT broadband

 - To get all BT Sport channels - If you have BT TV and currently get 'free' BT Sport, you can continue to get the full BT Sport Pack for 'free' by signing up to a new BT broadband and BT TV 12-month contract.
 Alternatively, you can downgrade to BT Sport Lite at any time.

 I have Sky TV with BT broadband